Rafaeltheraven/extendable-data/README.md

-# extendable-enums
+# extendable-data
-A set of rust macros that allows you to specify enums that can be "extended" or inherited from.
+A rust macro that allows you to specify data that can be "extended" or inherited from.
+With data, I mean specifically `enum`, `struct` and `union`.

 ## Why not composition/traits/some other method
-This project started because I was using the very nice [logos](https://github.com/maciejhirsz/logos) library and I wanted to define 2 lexer with some of the same base tokens but extended.
+This project started because I was using the very nice [logos](https://github.com/maciejhirsz/logos) library and I wanted to define 2 lexers with some of the same base tokens, but extended.
 I could not find a proper way to do this that was not simply copy-pasting the parts of the enum that I needed, so I set about bodging it with macro abuse.

-Technically this approach could also be used for doing the same with structs, but I haven't looked into that yet.
+I then extended the approach I used for enums to also support structs and unions.

 ## How to Use
 Simply, define the base enum (`A`) that you want to use.
-Then add the `#[extendable_enum]` attribute to it.
+Then add the `#[extendable_data]` attribute to it.
 This will automatically generate a new macro called `extend_from_A` (or you can specify a name in the attribute arguments).
 Now, use this new macro for the extended enum `B`.

 ### Example
 ```rust